elemental/Elemental/doc/source/advanced/factorizations.rst

 ``NonHPSDMatrixException`` if any sufficiently negative eigenvalues are computed.

-.. cpp:function:: void advanced::SquareRoot( UpperOrLower uplo, DistMatrix<F,MC,MR>& A )
+.. cpp:function:: void SquareRoot( UpperOrLower uplo, DistMatrix<F,MC,MR>& A )

    Overwrites the distributed matrix `A` with its matrix square root.